Ghost (Jamper) ransomware removal instructions

 How to protect yourself from ransomware infections?

-The main reasons for computer infections are poor knowledge and reckless behavior.
-Caution is the key to its safety and, therefore, paying attention when browsing the Internet, as well as downloading/installing software is a must.
-It is highly recommended to download software only from official sources, using direct download links.
-Third party downloaders/installers often include rogue apps, which is why such tools should never be used.
-Same goes for software updates.
-Keeping installed applications and operating system updated is paramount.
-Yet to achieve this users should employ only implemented functions or tools provided by the official developer.
-Be aware that software piracy is considered a cyber crime and, if that wasn't enough, the risk of infections is extremely high.
+The main reasons for computer infections are poor knowledge and careless behavior.
+Caution is the key to its safety.
+Therefore, pay attention when browsing the Internet and downloading/installing software.
+You are strongly advised to download software from official sources only, using direct download links.
+Third party downloaders/installers often include rogue apps, and thus these tools should never be used.
+The same applies to software updates.
+Keep installed applications and operating systems updated, however, use implemented functions or tools provided by the official developer.
+Be aware that software piracy is a cyber crime and the risk of infection is extremely high.
 Therefore, cracking installed applications should never be considered.
-We highly recommend to have a reputable anti-virus/anti-spyware suite installed and running at all times - tools like such will help you detect and eliminate malware before it harms the system.
+Have a reputable anti-virus/anti-spyware suite installed and running at all times - these tools detect and eliminate malware before it harms the system.
 If your computer is already infected with Ghost (Jamper), we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

 Your important files have been encrypted.
 We can help you decrypt them.

 If you are interested in purchasing our decryptor, please contact us by email: